ABIGAIL ZEALEY BESS, DRECTOR/HEAD of Weird Sister Films - FIRST TIME GUEST!

 She continues to head Weird Sisters developing feature film projects and theatrical ventures in NY, Regionally and in Europe devoted to the promotion of prolific women artists and writers giving voice to new thought-provoking work.

-Film Projects include award-winning Mary and Louise, (Awards: Best Short film screenplay LA FF, Accolade Award Competition Special Merit, Best Composer Score, Brit Penrod Best Trailer, WIF Finalist), and Icarus Stops For Breakfast (Jerome Grant Finalist) award winner and currently on the 2019 festival circuit.
+Film Projects include award-winning Mary and Louise, (Awards: Best Short film screenplay LA FF, Accolade Award Competition Special Merit, Best Composer Score, Brit Penrod Best Trailer, WIF Finalist), and Icarus Stops For Breakfast currently on the 2019 festival circuit, (Jerome Grant Finalist) Awards: Best Women Film, Calcutta Int Cult FF, Best Dark Comedy, Hollywood Blood Horror Festival, Audience Award Winner, Director Circle Festival of Shorts.

 She is a member of Ensemble Studio Theatre, Cinefemme, SDC, Actors Studio PDU, NYWIFT, LPTW and Board Member of Dell Arte Opera.